arciisine/nodesh/README.md

 #!/usr/bin/env -S npx @arcsine/nodesh

-$stdin // Automatically pipe from stdin .$match($pattern.URL, 'extract')  // Retain only URL patterns and emit as single values .$fetch() // Request each url that comes through .$tokens() // Break down returned webpage into tokens .$filter(x =>
+$stdin // Automatically pipe from stdin .$tokens($pattern.URL)  // Retain only URL patterns and emit as single values .$http() // Request each url that comes through .$tokens() // Break down returned webpage into tokens .$filter(x =>
     x.length >= 6 &&  // Retain words that are 6 chars or more